devfile/api/SECURITY.md

 ## Reporting Process

-When a security vulnerability is found is important to not accidentally broadcast to the world that the issue exists, as this makes it easier for people to exploit it.
+When a security vulnerability is found, it is important to not accidentally broadcast publicly that the issue exists to avoid potential exploits.
 The preferred way of reporting security issues in Devfiles is listed below.

 ## Contact Us